 I use two different approaches to take photographs – according to whether I’m actually ‘there’, in the place the picture shows.
 Or seeing something vicariously, on the Internet, or TV.
 Either way, I take photographs of what I find.

-There’s no hierarchy or boundary of subject matter across this divide.
-The contrast between the visual syntaxes reflects how I engage with reality – sometimes there, in the moment, in real life.
-Or other times watching TV, a screen.
+There’s no hierarchy or boundary of subject matter across this divide of direct, ‘In Real Life’ experience versus indirect / vicarious screen viewing.
+The contrast between the visual syntaxes reflects how I engage with reality – sometimes ‘Being There’ in the moment.
+Or at other times watching TV, or the Internet.

 Citizen Reality is a mix of aimless serendipity and a calculated desire for memorability.
-The pictures taken ‘IRL’, being there – are not manipulated.
-Where as the telescreens emphasise aesthetic seduction and ambiguity, by sometimes changing the reality they portray.
+The pictures taken in real life – are not manipulated.
+But the telescreens have metaphorical intent and sometimes include deliberate changes to the scenes that they portray to emphasise their aesthetic and allure – to promote ambiguity.

 Shows: